lucasxbron/ThreadUp/README.md

 ### TL;DR

-You can view and experiment with the code privately, but **any public deployment, commercial use, or use of the ThreadUp brand requires explicit written permission** from Lucas Bron.
+You can view and experiment with the code privately, but **any public deployment, commercial use, or use of the ThreadUp brand requires explicit written permission** from the author.

 For licensing inquiries: **threadup.social@gmail.com**